Elimination of angular dependency in the quantum three-body problem made easy: Explicit structure of the RSE s

-For $L=0$ and natural parity---note that the case of $L=0$ and $\uppi=u$ is unphysical and never occurs---the matrix Hamiltonian in Eq.~(\ref{hamtme}) reduces to a single scalar operator $\hat{\mathcal{H}}^{0n}_{0,0}$ and the off-diagonal operators $\hat{\mathcal{H}}^{L\uppi}_{l+1,l}$ and $\hat{\mathcal{H}}^{L\uppi}_{l-1,l}$ do not appear in the formalism.
-The operator $\hat{\mathcal{H}}^{0n}_{0,0}$ upon the substitutions $l_1=l_2=0$, $q_1=q_2=-1$, $q_3=Z$, $m_1=m_2=1$, and in the limit $m_3\rightarrow\infty$ reduces to the S-state Hamiltonian of the helium-like atom with clamped nucleus of charge $Z$ derived first by Hylleraas (Eq.~(5) of \cite{Hylleraas1929}) and used since numerous times in the literature in various forms (see Eqs.~(7) and~(15) of Gronwall \cite{Gronwall1932}, Eq.~(1) of Bartlett \cite{Bartlett1937}, Eqs.~(1.10), (2.03), and~(2.04) of Fock \cite{Fock1954,Fock1958}, Eq.~(13) of Pluvinage \cite{Pluvinage1955}, Eq.~(2.3) of Kinoshita \cite{Kinoshita1957}, Eq.~(14) of Pekeris \cite{Pekeris1958}, Eq.~(8) of Pont and Shakeshaft \cite{Pont1995}, and Eqs.~(5) and~(6) of Nakashima and Nakatsuji \cite{Nakashima2007}; consult also the work of Hylleraas \cite{Hylleraas1960}, Morgan \cite{Morgan1986}, Abbott, Gottschalk, and Maslen \cite{Abbott1987,Gottschalk1987a,Gottschalk1987b}, He and Witek \cite{He2016}, and Liverts and Barnea \cite{Liverts2010,Liverts2013,Liverts2018,LivertS2022} for a selective review of historical research extensions and applications of this formalism).
-A generalization of this Hamiltonian to arbitrary masses was presented by Frolov (see Eq.~(11) of \cite{frolov1987}).
+For states with $L=0$ and natural parity, the matrix of Hamiltonian operators in Eq.~(\ref{hamtme}) reduces to a single scalar operator $\hat{h}_{0}\equiv \hat{H}_\text{Hyl}$; the off-diagonal operators $\hat{h}^{\uparrow}_{l}$ and $\hat{h}^{\downarrow}_{l}$ do not appear in the formalism.
+The operator $\hat{H}_\text{Hyl}$, upon the substitutions $l_1=l_2=0$, $q_1=q_2=-1$, $q_3=Z$, $m_1=m_2=1$, and in the limit $m_3\rightarrow\infty$, reduces to the S-state Hamiltonian of the helium-like atom with a clamped nucleus of charge $Z$, first reported by \textcite{Hylleraas1929} and used numerous times since in various forms [see Eqs.~(7) and~(15) of \textcite{Gronwall1932}, Eq.~(1) of \textcite{Bartlett1937}, Eqs.~(1.10), (2.03), and~(2.04) of \textcite{Fock1954,Fock1958}, Eq.~(13) of \textcite{Pluvinage1955}, Eq.~(2.3) of \textcite{Kinoshita1957}, Eq.~(14) of \textcite{Pekeris1958}, Eq.~(8) of \textcite{Pont1995}, and Eqs.~(5) and~(6) of \textcite{Nakashima2007}].
+Consult also \textcite{Hylleraas1960,Morgan1986,Abbott1987,Gottschalk1987a,Gottschalk1987b,He2016,Liverts2010,Liverts2013,Liverts2018,LivertS2022} for a selective review of extensions and applications of this formalism.
+A generalization of this Hamiltonian to ar\-bi\-trary particle masses was presented as Eq.~(11) of \textcite{frolov1987}.